-- (a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
+(a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
 Any such notice shall include a short statement of its factual basis.
-No claim, remedy, counterclaim, or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice. - (b) Within fourteen (14) calendar days after the commencement of an Arbitration, Claimant shall submit to JAMS and serve on the other Parties a notice of its claim and remedies sought.
-Such notice shall consist of either a Demand for Arbitration or a copy of a Complaint previously filed with a court.
-(In the latter case, Claimant may accompany the Complaint with a copy of any Answer to that Complaint filed by any Respondent.) - (c) Within fourteen (14) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response and must so submit and serve a statement of any affirmative defenses (including jurisdictional challenges) or counterclaims it may have. - (d) Within fourteen (14) calendar days of service of a counterclaim, a claimant may submit to JAMS and serve on other Parties a response to such counterclaim and must so submit and serve a statement of any affirmative defenses (including jurisdictional challenges) it may have. - (e) Any claim or counterclaim to which no response has been served will be deemed denied.
+No claim, remedy, counterclaim, or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice.

+(b) Within fourteen (14) calendar days after the commencement of an Arbitration, Claimant shall submit to JAMS and serve on the other Parties a notice of its claim and remedies sought, together with a statement of their factual basis.
+Such notice shall be in the form of a Demand for Arbitration, which may include as an attachment a copy of a Complaint and any answer and counterclaims previously filed with a court regarding the subject matter of the arbitration.

+(c) Within fourteen (14) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response which shall include a statement of any affirmative defenses (including jurisdictional challenges) or counterclaims it may have.

+(d) Within fourteen (14) calendar days of service of a counterclaim, a claimant may submit to JAMS and serve on other Parties a response to such counterclaim and must so submit and serve a statement of any affirmative defenses (including jurisdictional challenges) it may have.

+(e) Any claim or counterclaim to which no response has been served will be deemed denied.